valencik/mastersAPSC/documents/thesis/thesis.md

 Author Name Analysis
 ====================
-%- Choose and identify language to refer to the various situations a "name" might be referenced

 The NSR database, before and after the data preparation in this work, contains mistakes, typos, and minor errors.
-The analysis in this section attempts to identify and mitigate these problems.
-Before continuing we must define some terms to help keep a clear understand.
+In this section, we describe the analysis which identifies and mitigates these issues.
+Some terms must be defined.
 We will use the word "author" (formatted plainly and without quotes) to refer to an individual human being who contributed to a work that is documented in the NSR database.
 The term "identifier" (also formatted plainly and without quotes) will refer to the string of text that occurs in the database.
 The actual identifier strings will always appear in a fixed width typeface.
-For example, and author may be Andrew Valencik, and he may have more than one identifier such as `A.Valencik`, `A. Valencik`, and or `A.C.Valencik`.
+For example, an author may be Andrew Valencik, and he may have more than one identifier such as `A.Valencik`, `A. Valencik`, and or `A.C.Valencik`.

-Initially this analysis will look at identifying the authors who have multiple identifiers in the database.
+This analysis locates multiple identifiers in the database that correspond to single authors.
-As mentioned, this may be caused by typos, changes in formatting, and differences in style from one publication to the next.
+This may be caused by typos, changes in formatting, and differences in style from one publication to the next.
 Authors themselves may opt in some publications to be identified by more than one initial and only one in others.

 Pritychenko reports 96200 unique authors in his 2014 paper @Pritychenko14.